To apply to the European Master in Tourism Management please follow steps 1-3 below.

 7. Scanned copy of a valid passport saved as 7.PC_name_surname.pdf.

-For non-EU candidates the expiry date must not be before December of the year of finishing the EMTM studies.
-For example, for EMTM 2020-2022 the expiry date has to be minimum December 2022.
+For non-EU candidates the expiry date cannot be before December of the year of finishing the EMTM studies.
+For example, for EMTM 2023-2025 the expiry date has to be minimum December 2025.
 It is possible to apply with a passport which does not fulfil this condition.
 However, it is important to apply for the new passport immediately after receiving the acceptance to the programme.
 In the case of applicants from countries where the application for a new passport takes longer than one month, it is highly recommended to apply for the new passport in advance.

 Please note that the application for the Danish residency permit takes up to 4 months using a passport valid three months longer than the end of the master's programme.